tabalren/Startup-Smart-Contract/README.md

 Refer to the below screenshots for the detailed code.

 When deploying the contract in Remix, deploy the contract to your local Ganache chain by connecting to Injected Web3 and ensuring MetaMask is pointed to localhost:8545.
-See screenshot below with code in Remix and Metamask window open on the right.
+See screenshot below with code in Remix.

 You will need to fill in the constructor parameters with your designated employee addresses.